ajrockr/AssetManagement/README.md

 # Asset Management

 This is a tool developed for internal use.
 Built with the Symfony framework, this software allows you to intake assets, assign users, track repairs and store them in a virtual representation of physical storage.
+This project is still a work in progress but fully operational for what we need, if you choose to try it, I hope you find it useful as well.
+This software has streamlined our process of collection, tracking and distributing student devices.

 ## Installation
 > [!IMPORTANT]